Berkhamsted: Middle Ages

 In the 13th and 14th centuries, the town was a wool trading centre, with a busy local market.
 The oldest-known extant jettied timber-framed building in Great Britain, built between 1277 and 1297, survives as a shop on the town's high street.

 The Domesday survey records that there was enough land for 26 plough teams, but only 15 working teams.
-There were two flour mills, woodland for 1,000 pigs, and a vineyard.
+There were two flour mills, woodland for 1,000 pigs and a vineyard.
 The population was calculated at either 37 or 88 households.
-(Note: Later in the Middle Ages the Tring Hundred merged with the Danais Hundred, "which overlapped it", to form the Dacorum Hundred.
-Danais referred to Danish settlers in the area.
+(Note: Later in the Middle Ages, the Tring Hundred merged with the Danais Hundred, "which overlapped it", to form the Dacorum Hundred (Danais referred to Danish settlers in the area).
 A monk writing about this area described it as "the Hundred of the Danes", using the word Daneis.
-The word was later incorrectly transcribed as "Danicorum" and subsequently shortened to "Dacorum".)
+The word was later incorrectly transcribed as "Danicorum" and subsequently shortened to Dacorum.)

-From 1066 to 1495, Berkhamsted Castle, of which only ruins exist, was a Norman motte-and-bailey castle. was a favoured residence of royalty and the nobility, including King Henry II, Edward the Black Prince, Thomas Becket and Geoffrey Chaucer.
+From 1066 to 1495, Berkhamsted Castle, of which only ruins are extant, was a Norman motte-and-bailey castle. was a favoured residence of royalty and the nobility, including King Henry II, Edward the Black Prince, Thomas Becket and Geoffrey Chaucer.
 Radiocarbon dating indicates that it was probably built post-1066.
-The castle was a high-status residence and an administrative centre it contributed to the growth of the town.
+The castle was a high-status residence and, an administrative centre, it contributed to the growth of the town.

 In 1227, Richard of Cornwall, was given the castle, (Note: One of the wealthiest men in Europe, Richard, 1st Earl of Cornwall, was elected King of Germany, or Holy Roman Emperor, in 1256.) redeveloped it as a palatial residence and the centre for the administration of the Earldom of Cornwall.
-In 1317, the castle was given to Edward II's queen, Isabella of France.
+In 1317, the castle was given to Edward II's Queen, Isabella of France.